bobzgibb/NotedW/README.md

 - Breadcrumbs and list of pages
 - Diagrams ([mermaid](https://github.com/knsv/mermaid) and [bpmn](https://github.com/bpmn-io) ) can be inserted in the pages within a ```code block```
 - Simple annotation for to do-s (@@ before the text of the task)
-- Dropbox backup possibility (click on cogwheel icon at the top right corner)
+- Backup possibility (click on cogwheel icon at the top right corner)

 # Some examples
 ## Create page reference with todo